-For some activities with products which are listed on the GEMS Register (activities 22, 25, 31 and 32), the VEET Regulations provide that the products only need to be listed on the GEMS Register at the time of installation and creation of VEECs.
-However, from a commission systems perspective, products need to be recorded in our Register of Products in order to create VEECs in the VEU Registry.
+For some activities with products which are listed on the GEMS Register (activities 6, 22, 25, 31 and 32), the VEET Regulations provide that the products only need to be listed on the GEMS Register at the time of installation and VEEC creation.
+From a commission systems perspective, products need to be recorded in our Register of Products to create VEECs in the VEU Registry.